detach8/multi-camera-unity-render-streaming/README.md

 # Multi-independent Render Streaming in Unity

-This project demonstrates how to use Unity Render Streaming with multiple independent streams (i.e. each with its own camera and input) can be achieved by implementing a custom Signaling Handler.
+This project demonstrates how Unity Render Streaming with multiple independent streams (i.e. each with its own camera and input) can be achieved by implementing a custom Signaling Handler.

 ### Limitations of the provided Broadcast Signaling Handler